dkedar7/fast_dash/README.md

 ## Simple example

-Use the `fastdash` decorator to write your first Fast Dash app:
+With Fast Dash's decorator `fastdash`, it's a breeze to deploy any Python function as a web app.
+Here's how to use it to write your first Fast Dash app:
 ```python
 from fast_dash import fastdash